 - AN IMAGE (or more than one), complete with a TITLE that you refer to in a question of some form from above.

 SOME ADVICE ABOUT FORM QUESTIONS: When putting together your questions, try to limit the possible responses of your audience to a manageable group.
 You should also make sure that you ask questions that will actually give you INFORMATION and DATA regarding the feelings of students in class.
 For example:

 STYLE POINTS: Mr. Burkhard is easily impressed by flashy and shiny objects.
-Perhaps if you changed the fonts, colors and theme of your Google FORMS survey, he would be impressed and give you a better grade!
+Perhaps if you changed the colors of your form and the header image of your survey, he would be impressed and give you a better grade!